Dive into insights from the Top Workplaces Research Lab by downloading the infographic on Employee Well-Being and Burnout.

 Preventing workplace burnout is as critical to business operations as investing in insurance or paying for electricity.
 Burnout prevention for lower-level employees, managers, and leaders ensures that everyone performs at their highest potential.

-Burnout is one of the main reasons why employees leave a company.
+Burnout is one of the main reasons why employees leave a company — or worse, they quiet quit.
 Burnout prevention increases performance and preserves resources, which boosts profitability.
 Protecting the well-being of top talent means they are also more likely to be future company leaders, a win-win for everyone.

 What is employee burnout?